colin31472/Parameter_Optimization-MobileLLM/README.md

 # Efficient Parameter Optimization for Compact Language Models

-This repository contains the code and reports for the course project **"Efficient Parameter Optimization for Compact Language Models"** at POSTECH.
+This repository contains the code and reports for project **"Efficient Parameter Optimization for Compact Language Models"** at POSTECH.

 ## Repository Structure
 ```